yoshinorisekimoto/api-learning-notes/README.md

 ## Overview
 This repository contains my hands-on learning journey for API fundamentals and architecture concepts.
 The goal is not only to understand APIs, but to be able to explain system design concepts clearly.

-This repository is also intended to demonstrate my ability to design and explain API-driven systems in platform and ecosystem environments.
+This repository is also intended to demonstrate my ability to design and explain API-driven systems in platform and ecosystem environments.This repository demonstrates not only my technical understanding of APIs, but also my ability to connect API concepts to platform architecture and ecosystem design.

 ## What I Learned
 - REST API fundamentals (GET, POST, PATCH, DELETE)